JASchilz/AnkiSyncDuolingo/README.md

 By all means, edit the notes to your liking after they are imported into Anki.
 For example, you may wish to replace the text from your native-language with an image or images.

+Depending on the language you are studying, these notes may have helpful `{{ gender }}` or `{{ pronunciation }}` fields.
+You can browse your notes to see if this information is included, and add it to your cards if you like.
+For example, adding `{{ pronunciation }}` might be helpful if you're studying a language like Chinese with a non-Latin script.

 The only editing you _can't_ do is changing the `Gid` attribute or removing the `duolingo_sync` tag: the addon uses these to uniquely identify words from Duolingo and avoid importing a words into multiple notes.

 ## Etc.